 Sometimes the best company names are ones that takes a maybe a common word in one industry and use them in another.

 Now really sure what we’re talking about; think Apple.

 The company name Apple would not work well for, say a food company because it would be too limiting.
 You would also never be able trademark it.

 That same company name used in the technology field and it instantly stands out.
 Also because the name is different than its competitors and in a field so different from its intent, you’ll have a much better chance at trademarking it!

 Company Name Suggestion #24

-Don’t underestimate the power of taking a few steps back from your company name ideas.
-There’s an old adage that states that you “can’t see the forest, because of the trees.”
-What that means, basically, is that sometimes you get too close to something that you may miss the point.
+Never underestimate the power of taking a few steps back from your company name ideas.
+There’s an old adage “you can’t see the forest, because of the trees,” meaning, that sometimes you just get too close to something that you may miss the point.

-During the company naming process you’ll probably be doing mind mapping and other creative exercises where you’ll develop hundreds of company name ideas, and just writing a paper back when you were in school, it’s always good to step away from the project and clear your head for a bit.
+During the company naming process you’ll probably be doing mind mapping and other creative exercises where you’ll develop hundreds of company name ideas, all of whom make sense to you at the tip.
+Simply write these name ideas down on a paper like you were back at school.
+Now step away from the project and clear your head for a bit.

-Take a break after you’ve developed the company name ideas for a day or two.
-If you’re really short on time, sometimes even a couple of hours or a jog, shower or some other project, may be beneficial to clear your head so that you can revisit the project and to start thinking like your customer and less like the project manager.
+Take a break, you’ve worked hard.
+It’s best if you take a day or two but, if you’re really short on time, even a couple of hours or a jog, shower or some other project, may be beneficial to clear your head.
+Then revisit the project and your company name ideas.

 Company Name Suggestion #23